coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 ## Next steps

 I'm hoping the internet at large agrees with me that I've found an optimal solution for site navigation here.
 If that's not the case, I'd love to know what I missed.
 I've invested quite a bit of time here and solving this problem appropriately: with an emphasis on accessibility, responsive design, and reusability is important to me.
-Please send me an email or even submit a pull request on [ogdenstudios.xyz] to edit this blog post with your suggestions, or a pull request against [the sample rails project]() to show me where I can improve.
+Please send me an email or even submit a pull request on [ogdenstudios.xyz](https://github.com/ogdenstudios/ogdenstudios.xyz) to edit this blog post with your suggestions, or a pull request against [the sample rails project]() to show me where I can improve.

-I think an [HTML template]() for this component is a great use case.
+I think an [HTML template](https://css-tricks.com/crafting-reusable-html-templates/) for this component is a great use case.
 I'd love to implement it that way for greater reusability and portability.

-Also considering the ubiquity and ease of use of [npm], I'd be interested in building this into a vanilla JavaScript or Vue component for others to quickly import into projects.
+Also considering the ubiquity and ease of use of npm I'd be interested in building this into a vanilla JavaScript or Vue component for others to quickly import into projects.
 A ruby gem is a great target here, too.